 - AlphaBay Dark Web marketplace hacked, private messages leaked (ZDNet)

-SEE: Quick glossary: Malware (Tech Pro Research report)
+SEE: Quick glossary: Malware (Tech Pro Research)

 Novices and experts should exercise care and caution when visiting the Dark Web.
-TechRepublic does not condone illegal or unethical activity.
+TechRepublic does not condone illegal activity or unethical activity.
 Offensive material can sometimes be just a click away.
 Browse at your own risk.
 Never break the law.
 Use the Dark Web safely, and for legal purposes only.

 - 'Down the Deep Dark Web' is a movie every technologist should watch (TechRepublic)